-Your paper contract could be a key component of a successful defence against an IR35 investigation.
-It could also be deemed absolutely worthless and overridden in court by a tribunal judge.
+Your contractual agreement (the paperwork) will be a key component of a successful defence against an IR35 investigation.
+But in rare instances it could also be deemed worthless and overridden in court by a tribunal judge.
 The difference between the two could be thousands of pounds in taxation, penalties, and IR35 defence costs.

-- HMRC can easily challenge your contract on the basis that it is a ‘sham’
+- HMRC could (but rarely do) challenge your contract on the basis that it is a ‘sham’

-- A good contract will help shut down an investigation, a bad contract will invite one
+- A tight contract will help shut down an investigation.
+A bad contract will invite one

-Here we explain when your contract is important, when it isn’t, and how you can ensure that it helps you avoid an IR35 investigation.
+Here we explain why your contract is important, and how you can ensure that it helps you avoid a protracted IR35 investigation.

 IR35 – when is a contract considered a ‘sham’?

-A contract that doesn’t reflect the working arrangement can be dismissed in court by a judge, who will always consider the notional contract – how the working relationship works in practice.
+A contract that doesn’t reflect the working arrangements could be dismissed in court by a judge, who will always consider the hypothetical contract – which will reflect how the working relationship works in practice.

 When can a written contract strengthen an IR35 defence?

-HMRC will only go after contractors it stands a good chance of beating, and won’t waste time and resources on cases that it is unlikely to win.
+HMRC will only go after arrangements that it stands a good chance of beating, and won’t waste time and resources on cases that it is unlikely to win.
 As such, a well-drafted contract can help to shut down an IR35 investigation before it has even started.

 When might a written contract invite an IR35 investigation?